fridolinvii/Bone-Ablation-Depth-Approximation-from-Er-YAG-Laser-generated-Acoustic-Waves/README.md

 ```
 CUBLAS_WORKSPACE_CONFIG=:16:8 CUDA_VISIBLE_DEVICES=3 python3 Conv1D_trans_1_multi_removeTOF_shift_5/test_model.py --infer-model best
 ```
-This should be done for all the five folder in each subset of data.
-In a final step, the crossvalidation is done with the file
+This should be done for all the five folders in each subset of data.
+In the final step, the cross-validation is done with the file.

 `compareNN5.m`